Skip to main content

 Education, Children and Young People Committee

-The Committee has agreed to undertake an inquiry into Additional Support for Learning (ASL).
-The inquiry will focus on the following themes:
+In late 2023 the Committee agreed to undertake an inquiry into Additional Support for Learning (ASL).
+The inquiry, which ran between November 2023 and May 2024, focused on the following themes:

 • the implementation of presumption of mainstreaming, meaning that, where possible, children and young people with additional support needs should be educated in mainstream schools alongside other pupils, rather than in special schools